 2. Straight Layers & Blunt Bangs

 Ladies with thin hair will benefit greatly from a short shoulder-length haircut.
-Ask your stylist for shaggy face-framing layers and bluntly-cut bangs.
-This style is especially suited for women with small, petite faces.
+Ask your stylist for shaggy face-framing layers and bluntly cut bangs.
+The heavy and straight bangs are well-suited for women with longer faces.

 3. Shaggy Bottom with Straight Bangs